jonasblasques/data-engineering-zoomcamp-notes/3_Data-Warehouse/README.md

 ![dw15](images/dw15.jpg)

-in this use case, I am counting all the rows which are in my partition table between the pickupdatetime of 1st of June 2019 and 31st of December 2020, which comes from vendor_id = 1.
+In this use case, I am counting all the rows which are in my partition table between the pickupdatetime of 1st of June 2019 and 31st of December 2020, which comes from vendor_id = 1.
 On the right-hand side, top, we can see that it will process 1.1 gigabytes of data.

 Let's run the same query on our partitioned and clustered table:

 ![dw16](images/dw16.jpg)

-before running this, we can see that the approximation is 1.1 gigabytes, but when we run this query, we can notice that less data is being processed.
+Before running this, we can see that the approximation is 1.1 gigabytes, but when we run this query, we can notice that less data is being processed.

-The final processed data shows that it took 0.8 seconds, but it only processed 843 megabytes of data in comparison to 1.1 gigabytes.
+The final processed data shows that it only processed 843 megabytes of data in comparison to 1.1 gigabytes.